worldcoin/orb-firmware/README.md

    You may change `INSTALL_LOC` to choose an installation location.
    You may also change `SDK_VER` to choose a specific toolchain version.
+   We removed the toolchain from the Conda environment due to the many architectures and dependencies.

    ```shell
    tmp=$(mktemp)